 Fort Aguada: This 17th-century Portuguese Fort is situated on a hilltop at the confluence of the Mandovi River and the Arabian Sea.
 The Fort provides a mesmerizing view of the Beach.

 Chapora Fort: Chapora Fort is a point where some shots of the famous Bollywood movie “Dil Chahta Hai” was filmed.
-It is located close to the Vagotar Beach and offers a scenic view of Arabian Sea.
+It is located close to the Vagotar Beach and offers a scenic view of the Arabian Sea.

 Reis Magos Fort: It is a newly restored hidden gem in Goa.
-It is a must visit historical place with a beautiful view of the River Mandovi.
+It is a must-visit historical place with a beautiful view of the River Mandovi.